thomasbertelsen/mini-risk-forskning-pub/content/_index.md

       text: |
         <br>

-        The Mini-RISK research grroup is leading the effort to make effective treatments for anxious youth available in the school setting.
+        The Mini-RISK research group is leading the effort to make effective treatments for anxious youth available in the school setting.

   - block: collection
     content: